d2iq/ui-kit/README.md

 After your PR gets merged to `master`, `semantic-release` will automatically cut a release if one of your commits is of type `feat`, `fix`, or `perf`.

-## Pre-release Teating in a Host Project
+## Pre-release Testing in a Host Project

 Build: